We look forward to welcoming you in September 2024. Please follow these important next steps to secure your place at Queen’s.

 After you pay a deposit towards your fees, you will be issued with a receipt which you should present with your documents when you apply for your student entry visa to the UK.

-This information will also be included in your CAS Statement – see leaflet ‘Studying at Queen’s: Study Visa Options’.
+Details of the amount of deposit you pay will also be included in your CAS Statement – see leaflet ‘Studying at Queen’s: Study Visa Options’.

 CAS details will be required for visa applications and will only be issued by the University to those who have accepted unconditional offers and paid the relevant deposits (Postgraduate Taught Programmes).
 CAS details will not be issued earlier than six months before the start of your degree programme.